zmk5/zmk5.github.io/_posts/2019-07-15-ros2-spawning-entity.md

 classes: wide
 ---

-### Introduction

-Now that ros2 has done away with the old way of launching nodes (i.e. using XML `.launch` files), the process has become more stream-lined and versatile than ever before thanks to using Python.
+Now that ROS 2 has done away with the old way of launching nodes (i.e. using XML `.launch` files), the process has become more stream-lined and versatile than ever before thanks to using Python.
 The new launch system can, however, be confusing to use the first time, and I'm probably going to do a deep-dive on it.
 For this blog post, I want to touch on something that is kind of missing from the old approach to the new one: spawning robots into Gazebo.

 The old way of doing it was just to use an xml tag like this